yuvrajshrirame/pwskills-milestones/01-milestone/README.md

 This repository contains the code for five projects that are part of my milestone exam.
 Each project focuses on creating a landing page for various websites using HTML and CSS, with some projects utilizing Tailwind CSS for styling.

+> Note: The projects listed below are all non-responsive.
+So, be sure to watch it on a desktop computer.

 ## Projects

 1. **E-Guru Website**